 Some examples of extension-sponsored resources include:

-- Farm and Ranch Stress, North Dakota State University Extension
+and Health: Managing Stress, North Dakota State University Extension

-- Health & Farm Vitality, University of Delaware Cooperative Extension and University of Maryland Extension
+& Farm Vitality, University of Delaware Cooperative Extension and University of Maryland

 Ag Safety Centers